 - We will process your personal data as part of verifying your identity for particular certification processes or skills cards

-- As part of our contractual terms and conditions approved training providers, EQA’s and TV’s will receive regular updates regarding Lantra products and services and items of interest pertinent to our industry.
+- As part of our contractual terms and conditions, approved training providers, EQA’s and TV’s will receive regular updates about Lantra products and services and items of interest relating to our industry.
 Such information will be non-intrusive.

-- How long will you keep my data?
+- How long we will keep your data

 Lantra only ever retains personal information for as long as is necessary and we have strict review and retention policies in place to meet these obligations.
-Our policy is to keep your personal data for a minimum of 6 years after which time it will be destroyed.
-However, should you have been issued a Lantra certificate or card Lantra’s policy is to keep your information indefinitely.
-You can request to have your data destroyed once you have received your certificate but in doing so Lantra will not be able to provide confirmation of achievement or re-issue lost certificates.
+Our policy is to keep your personal data for a maximum of 6 years after which time it will be destroyed.
+However, should you have been issued a Lantra certificate or card, Lantra’s policy is to keep your information indefinitely.
+If you receive your certificate then ask us to destroy your data, we will not be able to provide confirmation of achievement or re-issue lost certificates after that point.

 - Sharing and disclosing your personal information

-Lantra uses Dotmailer for bulk e-mail delivery services.
+Lantra uses Dotmailer and Mailchimp for bulk e-mail delivery services, including newsletter distribution.
 They act as a processor on our behalf.
-The only information we provided them with is your e-mail address.
+The only information we provide them with is your first name, last name and e-mail address.

 - Will I be contacted for marketing purposes?

-Lantra maintains a training provider membership scheme, an instructor membership scheme and a learner membership scheme and we provide regular emails to let you know about information relevant to these schemes.
+Lantra maintains a training provider membership scheme, an instructor membership scheme and a learner membership scheme and we provide regular emails to let you know about relevant information.

-We will only send you marketing emails if you have provided consent to receive such e-mails.
-Where you have consented to us using your details for direct marketing, we will keep such data until you notify us otherwise and/or withdraw your consent.
+We will only send you marketing emails if you have given your consent to receive them.
+Where you have consented to us using your details for direct marketing, we will keep your data until you notify us otherwise or withdraw your consent.

 Privacy and your activity

-- You have the right to be informed of any information Lantra processes and why we are processing this information
+- You have the right to be informed of any information Lantra processes and the reasons for us processing this information

 - You have the right to access any personal information that Lantra holds about you

 - You have the right to rectification.
-If you believe that we hold any incomplete or inaccurate data about you, you have the right to ask us to correct and/or complete the information and we will strive to do so within 20 working days; unless there is a valid reason for not doing so, at which point you will be notified.
-Lantra will also advise any third parties holding your data to update as notified.
+If you believe that we hold any incomplete or inaccurate data about you, you have the right to ask us to correct it.
+We will do so within 20 working days, unless there is a valid reason for not doing so.
+If there is, we will tell you.
+Lantra will also ask any third parties holding your data to make these changes too.

-- You have the right to have data erased, however in doing so Lantra may not be able to continue to provide the expected service delivery, at your request data will be erased within 20 working day
+- You have the right to have data erased, but in doing so Lantra may not be able to continue to provide the expected delivery of service.
+At your request, data will be erased within 20 working days

 - the accuracy of the data is contested (for a period of time to enable the controller to verify the accuracy)